StevenVB12/patternize/README.md

 extension <- '.jpg'
 colorChecker(IDlist, extension)
 ```

+The function is also available as a stand alone app: https://stevenvanbelleghem.shinyapps.io/shiny_colorchecker/

 This calculates a second order polynomial regression between the observed and expected RGB values of the 24 ColorChecker patches and performs the calibration of the image.
-The function will ask you to define the corners of the ColorChecker like this:
+The function will ask you to define the corners of the ColorChecker like this (also works for images taken with a skew angle):

 <img src="https://user-images.githubusercontent.com/6349171/37557207-35132aee-29f9-11e8-84b7-04b31850cea1.png" alt="landmarks Heliconius" width="200" align="center"></p>